linyife/linyife.github.io/index.md

 ## News and Updates

 - **Jan.
-2026:** Honored to be featured in the college interview: [“The Innovative Spark of Interdisciplinary Research”: A Conversation with Lin Yifei, Head of the Award-Winning “Challenge Cup” Project]([环院·实践 | “学科交叉的创新光点”：对话挑战杯获奖项目负责人林奕妃](https://mp.weixin.qq.com/s/uy2zOTGiQX-fr5MfOY6ToQ)) 🌍🎤
+2026:** Honored to be featured in the college interview: [“The Innovative Spark of Interdisciplinary Research”: A Conversation with Lin Yifei, Head of the Award-Winning “Challenge Cup” Project](https://mp.weixin.qq.com/s/uy2zOTGiQX-fr5MfOY6ToQ)🌍🎤
 - **Sep.
 2024:** Happy to Have [Won 6th Place again in High Jump at the School Sports Meet]([微信公众平台](https://mp.weixin.qq.com/s/ujHkr_WE1i4H6V2efiwRBg)) 🏅🙌
 - **Aug.
 2025:** Pleased to share a new project milestone:[ "Magic City's Carbon Secret: The Shanghai Carbon Story That Connects Us All" ](https://mp.weixin.qq.com/s/HUGuUneUA57gTmX7oNYQEg), a book I contributed to as an editorial board member, is now published. 📖✨
 -  **Aug.
 2025:** [Officially wrapped up my summer studies at UC Berkeley! ](https://mp.weixin.qq.com/s/hJEUWyLPZ1eZBfw6SN0tAw)Huge thanks to the professors and classmates who made this experience so rewarding. ✈️🎓